GihanthaDeshabi/Banana-Game/README.md

 - **Responsive Design**: Works on both desktop and mobile devices
 - **High Score Tracking**: Records your best performances

-## How to Play

-1. Click the 'Start Challenge' button to begin
-2. Tap/Click on the bananas as quickly as possible
-3. Goal: Tap at least 25 bananas in 20 seconds
-4. Each tap earns you 1 point
-5. Success unlocks the Banana Math Challenge!

 ## Technologies Used